 The Coalition Against Insurance Fraud estimates that fraudulent claims overall cost American consumers more than $80 billion a year1,2.
 The frustrating part is that policyholders also bear the costs of bogus claims – not to mention the cost of investigating and fighting their illegal activities.
-So in that sense, people who swindle insurance companies are harming all innocent consumers by way of higher insurance premiums.
-So ultimately, preventing insurance fraud may potentially help lower premiums.
+Subsequently, people who swindle insurance companies are harming all innocent consumers by way of higher insurance premiums.
+So ultimately, preventing insurance fraud may potentially help lower auto insurance premiums.

 What is auto insurance fraud?

-It is the second most costly white-collar crime in America.
+Auto insurance fraud is the second most costly white-collar crime in America.
 Insurance fraud ranges from usually-honest people bending the truth to organized crime rings bilking millions of dollars.
-Fraudulent acts include:
+Fraudulent auto insurance cases can result from: